-Happy New Year my Cedar Falls friends!
+Every day is a new day my Cedar Falls friends!
 While undercurrents of political dissatisfaction seem to exist no matter your political leaning, we can take comfort knowing Cedar Falls is on a solid path.
 In 2016, we welcomed Mayor Jim Brown and Councilman Tom Blanford to the chambers of 200 Clay Street.
 We launched the most ambitious road and infrastructure project in the history of our city, University Avenue.
 We rose above ominous flood waters.
 We inked an historic agreement for public-private golf operations.
 We advanced Public Safety modernization.
 We processed a record level of building permits.
 On the other side of good, we expanded the government control over our lives from misguided rental code expansion to denying backyard chicken freedom.
 But on a whole, I am proud of our city's continued progress.

-In the coming year, I will monologue on various topics of interest.
+For 2017, I will monologue on various topics of interest.
 For this post, I cover my philosophy and future as your at Large representative.
 I will keep posting until I run out of words!

 My Council Future